 easier to use alternatives to the older pesticides.

-Organophosphates (aka Chlorpyrofos, Diazinon, Dioxathion and Malathion) and carbamates (aka Carbaryl, Methomyl and Propoxur) were among the original chemicals in flea/tick treatments.
+Organo phosphates (aka Chlorpyrifos, Diazinon, Dioxathion and Malathion) and carbamates (aka Carbaryl, Methomyl and Propoxur) were among the original chemicals in flea/tick treatments.
 Both work by interfering with the transmission of nerve signals.
-Unfortunately these effects are not confined to the pests but eventually caused enough animal damages and death, that the EPA removed some of them from the US marketplace.
+Unfortunately these effects are not confined to the pests but eventually caused enough animal damage and death, that the EPA removed some of them from the US marketplace.